friendsoftwig/twigcs/README.md

 The master is the development branch, if you find any bug or false positive during style checking, please open an issue or submit a pull request.

+When creating or changing a class, don't forget to add you as an `@author` at the top of the file.